kwaldenphd/tabular-data-python/README.md

 They can all be downloaded from this GitHub repository as individual files or a zip folder.

-You can also access them via Google Drive (ND users only)
+You can also access them [via Google Drive](https://drive.google.com/drive/folders/1Sp_N34753ONJRU2AFKcocQ2DhCEhyL-m?usp=sharing) (ND users only).

 # `.csv` data in Python